Why was Route 3 selected as the preferred route?

 the beginning, we’ve heard from residents through meetings, email, phone, community open

 houses and comment forms.
-The local knowledge we have received about the environment,
+The local knowledge we have received about the environment, including the natural and socio-economic environment, helped us to select a route that minimizes adverse effects to the environment.

 Our goal is to continue hearing as much local input as possible about the project so that we